hagvarp/pxui/README.md

 node_modules/react-simple-tree-menu/dist/main.js
 ```

 Replace the variables:

+If you are using VS Code go to files and press control+h and then replace them all that way.
 ```
 "key" -> "id"
-"label" -> "text"
 ```

 ### Built With